TyloRoberts/fosvis/README.md

 * Circos indexing:
 	* The circos software takes each bp position to be a range
 	* If your karyotype starts at 1 (as in fosvis) the first position would be the range from 1 - 2, the 2nd would be the range from 2 - 3

+# Troubleshooting

+* If everything works except no png is actually created for the diagram it is likely an error that occured with circos as a result of something to do with the data.
+If this were to occur, look in the ```circos_stdout_and_stderr_log.txt``` to get a description of the error.
+	* e.g. The circos histogram maxes out at 25000 data points, thus setting the ```gc_interval_len``` too low with a large amount of fosmids would result in a circos error.
+	* Note: Within ```circos_stdout_and_stderr_log.txt``` lines starting with 'debug' are supposed to be there and summarize the execution

+* There are also stdout and stderr files for every software tool used in the subdirectories of the  ```intermediate_outputs``` directory that can give information of any errors

 ## References